 The best album artwork is: Martin Handford’s cover for Magnets by The Vapors.
 It’s the Where’s Wally? of album covers.

 A kid comes up to me and asks me what metal is, so I give a copy of: Ratt’s EP.
 The progression of Ratt’s sound from 1983 to 1990 is opposite to Pantera’s.
-However, the songs on Ratt’s EP are not as technical as Pantera’s Cowboys from Hell.
-The level of technicality is akin to Pantera’s Vulgar Displays of Power because the heaviest riffs are usually the slower ones (e.g. Metallica’s Sad but True).
-A friend of mine (Sam) found it hard to believe that Ratt did groove metal because he associates groove metal with Lamb of God.
+However, the songs on Ratt’s EP are not as complex as Pantera’s Cowboys from Hell.
+The level of complexity is akin to Pantera’s Vulgar Displays of Power because the heaviest riffs are usually the slower ones (e.g. Metallica’s Sad but True).
+A friend of mine found it hard to believe that Ratt did groove metal because he associates groove metal with Lamb of God.
 However, Lamb of God sonically reside in the gap between groove metal and death metal.

 The album that I want played at my funeral: is by Enya.
 This is because the number of circles on a fingerprint is said to illustrate how old someone is, like how the number of circles on an oak does.

 The album that reminds me of school is: by Eminem.
 So many kids idolized him to the point of emulation.
 If he didn’t exist, they would’ve been obsessed with Limp Bizkit.
 The same goes for the rest of the population.

 The album that I would work out to: The title speaks for itself as does one of the song titles – Strength Beyond Strength.
 Becoming is the ultimate theme tune for narcissism.
 Use My Third Arm is about as masculine as it gets, lyrically.
 Finally, 5 Minutes Alone is, bar none, the quintessential war-cry for punch-drunkards and self-defenders.